liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/08-assets/02-implementing-asset-renderers/02-implementing-an-entry-asset-renderer.markdown

 The classes you'll create in this section are nearly identical to the `GuestbookAssetRenderer` and `GuestbookAssetRendererFactory` classes you created for guestbooks in the last section.
 This section provides the code needed for guestbook entries.
-For more information on these methods, please review the previous section.
+Please review the previous sections for more information on these methods.

 ## Creating the Entry `AssetRenderer` Class